Stress Relief: What To Do When You're Feeling Overwhelmed

 The prospect of going to a provider’s office for in-person therapy can seem daunting or intimidating for some.
 If you’d feel more comfortable meeting with a counselor from the comfort of your own home or sending messages in writing, there are virtual options available.
 With an online therapy platform like TeenCounseling, for example, you can get matched with a licensed mental health professional with the consent of a parent or guardian, and you can meet with them via phone, video call, and/or chat.
 Research suggests that in-person and online therapy offer similar benefits, so whichever your personal preference, you can feel confident in choosing the format that feels more comfortable to you.

-6. Learn meditation
+6. Learn meditation to relieve stress and tension

 Learning the basics of meditation is easy, and there are plenty of free resources for this online.
-Working a regular meditation practice or deep breathing exercises into your routine—even just 15 minutes a day—can have positive effects on how you’re able to handle stress.
+Working a regular meditation practice or deep breathing exercises into your routine—even just 15 minutes a day—can have positive effects on how you’re able to handle stress and tension.
 This tactic may be especially helpful for teenagers, since it may strengthen the connection between the amygdala and the frontal lobe.
 This connection isn’t fully formed yet in adolescents, but meditation and other deep breath practices can speed things up.
 With regular practice, your brain may become more responsive and less reactive to stress.
 Meditation has also been shown to help increase concentration, self-esteem, and memory, all of which can help you be better equipped to tackle whatever your day may throw at you.

 Takeaway